Water not filling the toilet? Here’s what to do.

 - Inspect the line to see if there are any blockages.
 Use a pipe cleaner or this device to try and remove any buildup that’s happened in the pipe.

-- Reattach the pipe to the shut off valve and snuggle with wrench.
+- Reattach the pipe to the shut-off valve and snug it with a wrench.

 - Turn the tank back on and make sure the reattached hose is not leaking or dripping water.

-- See if water is coming into the tank at a good water pressure.
+- See if the water is coming into the tank at a good water pressure.

 - Flush the toilet again and see if the water pressure has increased and water is filling the tank.